 Hey everyone, I hope you’re doing well and having a great week so far.
 This post will be slightly deeper and more raw than my previous posts.
 As a matter of fact, some of the details I’ll be sharing with you are so personal that I’ve been putting off writing this post out of fear.
 Even though part of me feels very vulnerable sharing this information online.
 There is another, strong part of me that knows the time is right and that the information/ my story could possibly help someone.
 This post is so long that I’ve split it into two parts.
 I’ll post them together as I think it makes for more enjoyable reading.

 So if you’ve read my introductory post, you’ll know that I took a medication called Accutane for the treatment of acne a few years ago.
-The 5.5 month course of treatment changed my whole life.
+The five and a half month course of treatment changed my whole life.
 I know that sounds like a big statement to make but it’s true.

 Desperate for clear skin I abandoned my usual way of dealing with things and decided to see a dermatologist for further advice.
 I actually made an appointment to enquire about laser treatment and the thought of taking medication hadn’t even crossed my mind.
 Actually I hadn’t even heard about Accutane at that point.

 I went to see a dermatologist privately so that I wouldn’t have to wait for an NHS referral.
 The morning of my appointment I remember feeling really upset with how my skin looked and the fact I needed to leave the house without makeup so that the doctor could see my skin properly.
 After flicking through a few magazines in order to take my mind off it, I was called into his office.